KausTarafdar/Arbitor/README.md

 ### Add an service

-Add the `register-service` directory in the service.
+Add the `register-service` directory in your service.
 In the `regiser-service`, edit the `.config.js` according to your service.
 The guidelines are as follows:
 ```js
 export const gatewayUrl = "http://localhost:5000/register"
 ```